alchemyid/activity/README.md

 **Reporting & Configuration file Location**

-Default Configuration file ( config.json ) and Output CSV file will be saved in the same directory $HOME/timesheets/ after running for first time please adjust config.json
+Default Configuration file ( config.json ) and Output CSV file will be saved in the same directory $HOME/timesheets/ after running for first time please adjust config.json and restart the apps

 **Sample UI App**